Frequently Asked Questions: If I am the victim of a sexual offense…

 Where can I see how many violations of Fordham’s sexual offense policy are reported?

 The best source of information is the Dean of Students for your campus (RH: 718.817.4755 and LC: 212.636.6250).
-Students are also encouraged to speak with a member of Residential Life, Student Leadership and Community Development, Student Health Services, Counseling and Psychological Services and the Office of Safety and Security.
+Students are also encouraged to speak with a member of Residential Life, Student Leadership and Community Development, Student Health Services, Counseling and Psychological Services and the Office of Public Safety.

 Who should I contact with any questionsabout the policies and process in this FAQ.